Esmerine: 2011: La Lechuza

 Foon and Cawdron began writing new music together in earnest in 2010.
 For their third album, La Lechuza, two new members joined the group: Sarah Pagé, a harp player, and multi-instrumentalist Andrew Barr (both of The Barr Brothers and the Lhasa de Sela band).
 Album producer Patrick Watson also contributed vocals on two songs, with other guests including violinist Sarah Neufeld (Arcade Fire) and saxophonist Colin Stetson.
 Mark Lawson of Arcade Fire mixed most of the tracks.
-As part of La Lechuza, Esmerine collaborated with Patrick Watson to honor their recently deceased friend Lhasa de Sela, creating the dedication website Snow Day for Lhasa.
-It was listed as one of the top ten underground records of the year in Mojo.